 Here are two opportunities for students interested in the environment and natural resource conservation.
 High school students can apply to attend summer Youth Conservation Camp.
 High school seniors and college freshmen can apply for a college scholarship.

 The Educational Foundation of the Virginia Association of Soil and Water Conservation Districts annually offers several $1,000 scholarships to graduating high school seniors for college study.
 The scholarships support studies related to natural resource conservation.
-The 2013 deadline to apply is March 18, 2013.
+Applications must arrive at the NVSWCD office by March 6, 2017.
 Applications for students who reside in Fairfax County must be submitted to the Northern Virginia Soil and Water Conservation District, which will select one student for consideration by the state committee.

 - To promote the education of Virginia citizens in technical fields associated with natural resource conservation and environmental protection.

 - To give financial support to students majoring or showing a strong desire to major in a course curriculum related to natural resource conservation and/or environmental studies.

 - Individual applicants must be full-time students enrolled in or who have applied to a college freshman level curriculum.

 - Applicants shall document a class ranking in the top 20% of his/her graduating class or a 3.0 or greater Grade Point Average, or appropriate equivalent of individual scholastic achievement.
 The most recent official high school or college transcript must accompany the application.
 (The official transcript may be sent separately, but must arrive by the March 6 deadline.)